Undergraduate open days 2017

 Good University Guide

-Our open days are a chance to learn more about our courses, meet staff and students, see academic facilities, view accommodation and explore our campus and the city.
-Our next open day in 2016 will be:
+Find out why we're University of the Year - our open days are a chance to learn more about our courses, meet staff and students, and see academic departments.
+Get to know more about our impressive campus, our accommodation, and the city.

 Plan your day

-You don’t need to arrive for a specific time, but some activities start from 9am and are repeated during the day.
+You don’t need to arrive at a specific time, some of our activities start from 9am but are repeated throughout the day.
 Fewer activities are offered in the afternoon so arrive before lunch to avoid missing out.
-Download the October open day guide for activity details, including times and locations.
+Download the open day guide in advance to plan your visit.

 Talks, drop in sessions, demonstrations, tours and open houses